 8. Interview with the Vampire (1994): Like “The Shining,” “Interview” is another horror-movie-as-high-art production.This time, the source material is a novel (a whole series, actually) by Anne Rice.
 The casting of centuries-old vampire Lestat caused quite a stir in Hollywood, particularly when Tom Cruise was chosen.
 Rice was initially horrified, though she later took back her words.
 I once read something about Cruise’s film choices, and the article described him as “not edgy, but willing to flirt.”
 This film is an excellent example of that description.
 Cruise’s Lestat is pale, thin – emaciated, even – lonely, and more than a bit effeminate.
 But the movie isn’t really about him.
 The vampire of the title is Louis (Brad Pitt), Lestat’s most personal conquest and the saddest blood sucker this side of TV’s “Angel.”
 The first half of this film is run-of-the-mill, though elevated by stunning production design, makeup (those veins!), and period world-building.
 The second half, however, is delightfully weird, and features blink-and-you’ll-miss-them turns by Stephen Rea and Antonio Banderas.
 If you like this, see also: “Bram Stoker’s Dracula” (1992), “30 Days of Night” (2007).

 9. Night of the Living Dead (1968): “They’re coming to get you, Barbara.”
 This deadly serious (no pun intended) zombie film about a group of strangers trapped in a farmhouse as an army of undead lumbers towards them is a seminal, midnight movie favorite.
 The film spawned one remake, two sequels, and at least one remake of one sequel, but this black-and-white genre classic is the movie that started it all.
 It is also a how-to lesson in low-budget, independent filmmaking, costing just $114,000 and grossing more than 100 times its budget.
 The movie caused quite a stir at the time of its release – the graphic violence was criticized by many, as was the decision to make the lead hero a black man (well-played by Duane Jones).
-Although no big deal on either count by today’s standards, “Night of the Living Dead” remains a taut, scary thriller.
+Although no big deal on either count by today’s standards, “Night of the Living Dead” is a classic, if only for its racial and gender subtext, and deserves to be seen at least once.
 If you like this, see also: “Dawn of the Dead” (2004 remake), “28 Days Later” (2002).

 10. The Cabin in the Woods (2012): My list concludes with a one-of-a-kind, postmodern curiosity that pays homage to the horror genre by dissecting it and turning it on its head.
 Although from the beginning you appear to be watching a requisite nubile-coeds-in-the-woods slasher movie, additional scenes revolving around two lab coat-wearing techs (Richard Jenkins and Bradley Whitford) that appear to work for some mysterious organization suggest that things are more apocalyptic than unsuspecting moviegoers may otherwise suspect.
 The cabin-dwelling coeds are ably played by five relative newcomers, although…is that really Thor himself (Chris Hemsworth) as Curt, the motorcycle-riding jock of the group?
 I won’t say much more than that, as this is one of those everything-is-not-as-it-first-appears movies that rewards the surprised viewer.
 Just go with it.
 Trust me.
 If you like this, see also: “Evil Dead II: Dead by Dawn” (1987), “Scream” (1996).